magnuscar/magnuscar.github.io/contact.md

 permalink: /contact/
 ---

-At the moment I am researching in the [Computational Evolution Group](http://www.bsse.ethz.ch/cevo) :
+At the moment Carsten is researching as a senior scientist in the [Computational Evolution Group](http://www.bsse.ethz.ch/cevo) :

 Computational Evolution
   ETH Zurich, D-BSSE